 When you set up your carrier you are able to choose what type of rate you want to use.
 You can use negotiated rates, listed rates, etc.

 To check the settings on this go to “Carriers” in the lefthand navigation, edit the carrier you want to check, and go to the Account Settings panel.
 We have listed some examples of Carriers with their rate types below.

-- For UPS, you will find four rate types under the “Customer Classification Code” field:
+- You will find four rate types under the “Customer Classification Code” field:

 - Daily Rates – the listed carrier rates with a small discount for those who ship daily